 How Much Does It Cost to Get Veneers?

-Veneers are typically priced by tooth.
-This can make treatment prices wildly different from one person to the next.
+Veneers are typically priced per tooth, so their prices can vary wildly from one person to the next.
 Most people choose to have eight veneers since those are the teeth that get the most attention when we smile.
-So, when you’re looking at the price of veneers, know that multiplying the per tooth figure by eight is likely to give you a better idea of what your total will be.
+So, when you’re looking at the price of veneers, know that multiplying the per tooth figure by eight is likely to give you a better idea of your total cost.

-That being said, veneers can range anywhere from $250-$2,500 per tooth (or $2,000-$20,000 for eight teeth).
-The price is affected by the materials your veneers are made of, among other factors.
+These costs often fall between $250 and $2,500 per tooth (or $2,000–$20,000 for eight teeth).
+That’s a wide range, and it’s because prices depend on the veneer material, among other factors.
 Veneers are made of either porcelain or resin/composite materials.

-Porcelain veneers tend to be more expensive but significantly more durable than composite.
-So even though they come with a higher sticker price, they may save you money in the long run (since you won’t have to get them replaced as often).
+Porcelain veneers are more expensive, but significantly more durable, than composite ones.
+So even though they require more of an investment upfront, they may save you money in the long run, since you won’t have to get them replaced as often.

-Veneers are as permanent of a dental expense as it gets since, in order to affix them to your teeth, your dentist will need to remove some of your enamel.
+Veneers are also a recurring expense since, to affix them to your teeth, your dentist will need to remove some of your enamel.
 Taking away the protective layer of your tooth commits you to veneers permanently.

 Types of Veneers (and Their Costs)

-The price of your veneers is largely dependent on the materials they are made with and the way they are affixed to your teeth.
+The price of your veneers largely depends on their materials and the way the dentist affixes them to your teeth.
 There are two main types of veneers: traditional and “no-prep.”

-Traditional veneers are a more invasive application process, as they require permanent damage to your enamel.
-No-prep veneers don’t do permanent damage to your teeth and require no anesthesia but aren’t as durable and long-lasting as traditional options.
+Traditional veneers have a more invasive application process, as they require permanent damage to your enamel.
+No-prep veneers don’t require any enamel removal or anesthesia, but they’re less durable and long-lasting.

 Traditional Veneers

-Traditional veneers offer two different options for materials: porcelain or resin/composite.
-With both kinds of traditional veneers, you will need to have your teeth filed down, irreversibly changing your enamel.
-It’s possible that this process will require a local anesthetic due to its invasive and sometimes painful nature.
-Any specialized procedure can add to the total of your bill.
+Traditional veneers offer two different options for materials: porcelain or composite.
+With both kinds, the dentist will need to shave down your enamel, which is irreversible.
+It’s possible that this process will require a local anesthetic because of its invasive and sometimes painful nature.
+Any specialized procedure can add to your total cost.

-Porcelain veneers are typically favored in the industry due to their durability, stain resistance, and appearance.
-Porcelain veneers can last between 10 and15 years.
-But they also hold the most expensive price — ranging from $925 to $2,500 per tooth.
+Many dental professionals favor porcelain veneers for their durability, stain resistance, and appearance.
+They can last between 10 and 15 years, but they’re also the most expensive option — ranging from $925 to $2,500 per tooth.

-Resin/composite veneers have a lower price per tooth, averaging $250-$1,500.
-However, these veneers are not as durable and stain resistant as porcelain veneers and tend to last only 5-7 years.
+Composite (resin) veneers have a lower price per tooth, averaging $250–$1,500.
+However, these veneers are not as durable and stain-resistant as porcelain ones and typically only last 5–7 years.
 So even though the price is lower, you’ll need to replace them more often.

-Your enamel cannot grow back, so removing it means you are making a lifelong commitment to veneers because your tooth will no longer be able to protect itself.
-It’s important to keep the permanence of this expense in mind when you’re deciding whether or not veneers are a good match for you and your budget.
+Your enamel cannot grow back, so removing it means you are making a lifelong commitment to veneers because your teeth can no longer protect themselves.
+Keep this permanence in mind when you’re deciding whether veneers are a good match for you.

 “No-Prep” Veneers

-These veneers are also made out of porcelain or resin/composite materials.
-The per tooth cost for no-prep veneers usually falls between $800 and $2,000 — giving them a lower price point than traditional porcelain veneers (but a higher price than traditional veneers made of resin/composite).
+These veneers also use porcelain or resin/composite materials.
+No-prep veneers usually cost $800 and $2,000 per tooth, giving them a lower price point than traditional porcelain veneers, but a higher price than traditional composite veneers.

-No-prep veneers are not as durable as traditional porcelain veneers, and their fragility should be taken into account when deciding which option is best for you since this will mean more frequent replacements (every 5-7 years).
+No-prep veneers are not as durable as traditional porcelain veneers, and you should account for their relative fragility when deciding which option is best for you, since this will mean more frequent replacements (every 5–7 years).

 These are thinner than traditional porcelain veneers, so they may not be a great fit for everyone.
-If you’re interested in veneers because of dark stains, a thicker veneer like traditional porcelain will likely be a better match for your specific needs.
+If you’re interested in veneers because you have dark stains, a thicker veneer like traditional porcelain might be a better match for your specific needs.

 No-prep veneers are a great option if you aren’t sure you’ll want to commit to veneers permanently.
-But if you do decide you want to continue with veneers for life, they will likely be a more expensive commitment in the long run due to the frequency with which you will need to replace them.
+But if you do decide you want veneers for life, no-prep veneers will cost you more in the long run because you’ll have to replace them more frequently.

 Pre-Treatment Expenses

 Veneers are intended for minor cosmetic concerns, like misshapen, chipped, broken, or discolored teeth.
-Veneers provide a dramatic change in your smile, but they go on top of your teeth — they aren’t able to move them.
-So if you’re dealing with severe jaw, bite, or crowding/spacing issues, then it’s possible that you will need to have orthodontia prior to getting your veneers, adding anywhere from $1,145-$7,000 to your total price.
+And while they can drastically change your smile, they don’t move your teeth.
+So if you’re dealing with severe jaw, bite, or crowding/spacing issues, you might need orthodontic treatment prior to getting your veneers, adding $1,000–$8,000 to your total price — or more if you get specialty braces.

 Recurring Expenses